 form.
 It argues the main obstacle to identification in prior studies is that the placement of new roads is usually correlated with economic (or political) characteristics rather than exogenous.
 Its findings suggest this is a serious problem with the literature because, unlike prior studies, it finds no strong link between economic growth and new road placement, suggesting that the estimates of previous studies that find a link are driven by road placement in villages that are already growing.
 Asher and Novosad (2020) touts its use of village-level rather than regional-level data.
 We, too, look at economic outcomes at the level of village, city, and township, the most local levels of government.
 A surprising finding of Asher and Novosad (2020) is that investment in transportation infrastructure does not affect village incomes, assets, or agricultural output.
 Its measure of assets is a village-level average of a series of binary indicators of ownership of a variety of assets, along with separate regressions for the presence of a ‘solid house’, refrigerator, and phone; whereas we study the effect of local road tax cuts on housing sale prices.
 Of course, our use of a developed geography contrasts with rural villages in India.
 Our efforts to achieve identification focus on the maintenance of existing roads, which avoids the endogeneity of the placement of new roads.

 Another study that is related to ours is Cellini, Ferreira and Rothstein (2010), which studies the effect of new capital projects for schools, funded via new local bond issues and raised by referendums, on house prices to deduce the value of school facility investments.
 Both our study and Cellini, Ferreira and Rothstein (2010) employ a dynamic regression discontinuity design and analyze changes in regional property values.
-Moreover, both papers rely on broadly similar identification strategies and assignment mechanisms: in each case, votes in favor of or against a local referendum serves as the source of exogenous variation.
+Moreover, both papers rely on broadly similar identification strategies and assignment mechanisms: in each case, votes in favor of or against a local referendum serve as the source of exogenous variation.
 Despite these similarities, a few key distinctions stand out.
 First, Cellini, Ferreira and Rothstein (2010) draws on all observations in their sample, while we limit our analysis to the optimal bandwidth around the 50% vote-share cutoff, even after using flexible controls.
-Second, Cellini, Ferreira and Rothstein (2010) implements a fuzzy regression discontinuity approach, whereas ours is sharp, focusing exclusively on narrowly passing versus narrowly

-failing road-tax renewal votes.
-Lastly, we focus on the Intent-to-Treat (ITT) estimator, which focuses on the effect of election on outcome without controlling for results of subsequent elections and it suits our setting given the independence of renewal referendums coming from exogeneous timing of such elections (more details in Section 3).
+Second, Cellini, Ferreira and Rothstein (2010) implements a fuzzy regression discontinuity approach, whereas ours is sharp.
+Lastly, we focus on the Intent-to-Treat (ITT) estimator, which analyzes the effect of an election on outcomes without controlling for the results of subsequent elections.
+The ITT estimator suits our setting given the independence of renewal referendums coming from exogeneous timing of such elections (more details in Section 3).
 As Cellini, Ferreira and Rothstein (2010) show, when elections are indeed independent, the ITT estimator is equal to the Treatment on the Treated (TOT) estimator.